Batteries vs. Generators: Which Energy Backup Option Is Best For You?

 The main benefit of using a solar with batter combination is the fuel source is free.
 There is continued access to that fuel during a natural disaster, as long as the sun is shining and the system is not damaged.
 A solar with storage solution is also quiet and environmentally friendly, both benefits that a typical gasoline generator cannot claim.

 The batteries also require space.
 This will vary based on the battery you use and the amount of energy storage you require.
-The good news is batteries continue to get smaller and more condensed as the technology advances.
+The good news is batteries continue to get smaller and more condensed as technology advances.

 The cost difference between a generator and solar with battery storage combination

-Gasoline generators range from a few hundred dollars to several thousand dollars depending on how much energy you need to produce – a few outlets vs. a full house backup.
+Gasoline generators range from a few hundred dollars to several thousand dollars depending on how much energy you need to produce - a few outlets vs. a full house backup.
 The cost for a battery system to be installed with a solar array can vary.
 The smallest battery currently offered by Paradise Energy Solutions is a 9.3 kWh battery.
 It can store enough power to run a 1,500-watt heater for over 6 hours.
 That battery cost about $15,000 with the installation.
-A battery system to backup your whole house could run in excess of $100,000 after the installation costs.
+A battery system to back up your whole house could run in excess of $100,000 after the installation costs.

 In most cases where the batteries will be charged from solar only, the 30% federal solar tax credit also applies to the battery system.
 Accelerated depreciation may also be available for commercial systems.
-Please note, we encourage you to contact your tax advisor to review your particular situation before purchasing a system.
+Please note that we encourage you to contact your tax advisor to review your particular situation before purchasing a system.

 Some states are also providing incentives for battery systems.
 Maryland currently has a state tax credit for 30% of the cost of a battery system, which goes up to $5,000 for homeowners and $75,000 for businesses.
 Other states such as New York and New Jersey are considering incentives and could soon follow in Maryland's footsteps.

 In most cases, the decision for one backup energy source versus the other will come down to cost.
-Using a generator is currently the most cost-effective backup solution, and most times the easiest to implement.
+Using a generator is currently the most cost-effective backup solution and most times the easiest to implement.
 However, as the costs of solar panels and batteries continue to decrease, a solar with storage combination will make sense for more people.